ryancoughlin/sea-surface-temperatures/prompt.md

 Scale: Mid-scale zoom showing a smaller section of the map (50-100 miles across).
 Detail: Interpolate the original grid to generate a finer grid (2x resolution), increasing the grid density from 680x820 to 1360x1640.
 This will allow visibility of temperature breaks as small as 1°F.
 Output: Export a PNG preview showing this region with finer details.
-Zoom Level 3 (Fine Detail for Fishing) - Zoom Level 12:
+Zoom Level 3 (Fine Detail for Fishing) - Zoom Level 10:

 Scale: High zoom focusing on small, localized areas (10-20 miles across).
-Detail: Interpolate to 4x resolution, expanding the grid to 2720x3280 points.
+Detail: Use data density from the file to generate smooth and detailed temperature maps.
 This level should show very fine temperature gradients, allowing for highly accurate visualization of temperature breaks.
 Output: Export a PNG preview showing this zoomed-in view with the highest level of detail.
 Data Transformation: